ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-You can call me by: Jester/Jestie, Frozen, Star.
-Or any char I am/anyone I kin.
+You can call me honestly anything (like my kins or ur own nickname for me), but here are some of my names if u wanna use them: Jester/Jestie, Frozen, Star.

 Any pronouns are fine, but my prefered pronouns are they/them!
 I am a lesbian nbie.
 You're probably here from ponytown (if not then idk what u doing here (╥﹏╥) sobs).
 If you're a rando I don't know I might be rly sarcastic or quiet towards you at first (๑>؂•̀๑)!
 I'm often afk or semi afk, so please W2I if you want to get noticed.
 I might not see your msg in game otherwise!
 If i have c+h I don't mind being covered!